It happened again – I have been bestowed a blog award despite the way I handled my last nomination.

 Looking even more like a fool – I was not able to find out exactly what tag-backs are.
 No, really!!

 2. Nevertheless, I pretend to be geeky.

-3. I have an old-school BlackBerry-style (even worse: Windows Mobile BlackBerry style smartphone) as I don’t like touch screens.
+3. I have an old-school BlackBerry-style (even worse: Windows Mobile BlackBerry style smartphone) as I don’t like to touch screens.

 4. Still I pretend to be geeky.
 (I said that already, right?
 Is this cheating?
 So I better add:) I like to make and bend the rules as a go – whatever rules are concerned.

 5. I am probably applying or using tag-backs without being aware of it.

 6. I don’t kill or repel rodents (on purpose).
 This was my utmost trauma.

 7. So I plugged off the microwave for some days after that has happened.
 After several days I did not care any more about rodents.